 If your air conditioning’s compressor isn’t turning on, your home won’t be getting the cool air it needs to maintain a comfortable temperature.
 The compressor’s main job is to compress the cool, low-pressure refrigerant that is necessary for heat exchange.
 This part of your AC unit undergoes a lot of stress (especially during the Maryland summers), and it’s normal for it to wear down over time.

 Check the power of your AC compressor

 Just like any major appliance in your home, your HVAC system can collect grime and dust.
 If your AC compressor isn’t turning on, it may be due to a buildup of unwanted contaminants on the condenser coil, as this can cause your compressor to overheat.
 Examine the coils of your air conditioner compressor.
-If you see a buildup of dust, dirt, and grime, contact an AC repairman to come and inspect.
+If you see a buildup of dust, dirt, and grime, contact a local AC repairman to come and inspect your air conditioner.